mattmassicotte/ConcurrencyRecipes/README.md

 Swift Concurrency can be really hard to use.
 I thought it could be handy to document and share solutions and hazards you might face along the way.
 I am **absolutely not** saying this is comprehensive, or that the solutions presented are great.
 I'm learning too.
 Contributions are very welcome, especially for problems!

 > [!WARNING]
 > I have not updated the code in this repo for Swift 6.0.
-And on top of changes to the language, which were substantial, my general undestandings/opinions has changed as well.
-I'm still absolutely interested in your feedback/issue reports.
-But, please keep all this in mind when looking through the content.
+And on top of changes to the language, which were substantial, my general understandings/opinions have changed as well.
+I'm still absolutely interested in your feedback/issue reports!
+But, please keep all this in mind when looking through the repo.

 ## Table of Contents